jon-ruckwood/hal-feed-server/README.md

         }
     }

-Notes:
+* Response will include a "next" link relation for navigating to an earlier page of entries.
+If no earlier entries exist, then the "next" link will not be present.

-* Custom payload attributes are hidden when viewing the feed.
-These attributes are visible only when requesting a specific feed entry (via the "self" link).
+* Response will includes a "previous" link relation for navigating to a later page of entries.
+If no later entries exist, then the "previous" link will not be present.

 * Each feed entry will include additional "_id" and "_published" attributes.
 The "_id" is guaranteed to be unique per feed entry.
-To avoid conflicts, it's advisable not to prefix payload attributes with underscores.
+To avoid conflicts, it's advisable not to publish payload attributes prefixed with underscores.

 ## To request a specific entry from feed: